 When you think about it, dogs and cats can start reproducing just months after they are born.
 Humans can’t reproduce that soon, so it made me wonder how this original calculation was formed.

-- Medium and small dogs reach senior status much later in life, around seven years of age for medium-sized dogs and 10 years of age for toy breeds.
+- Medium and small dogs reach senior status much later in life, around 7 years of age for medium-sized dogs and 10 years for toy breeds.

 These new guidelines assume that a 1-year-old dog is equal to a 12-year-old human.
-The amount doubles after that (a 2-year-old dog is equal to a 24-year-old human), and continue this method adding four years for every age that follows.
+The amount doubles after that (a 2-year-old dog is equal to a 24-year-old human), and continue this method adding 4 years for every age that follows.

 The director of veterinary services at Boston’s Animal Rescue League, Martha Smith, agrees that this calculation is a more accurate representation of dog years.
-Here it is in chart form:

 The average life span for dogs ranging in the low teens, but this can vary by breed.
 Large breeds tend to live shorter lives while medium and small dogs (and females) live much longer.

 The formula for calculating a cat’s age is a little different.

 Looking over these charts has me thinking about my own pets.
-By these calculations my dog is almost 64-years-old and my cat is a spring chicken at around 15 years old.
-I hope I look as good as my dog when I reach that age!
+By these calculations, my dog is almost 64 years old and my cat is a spring chicken at around 15 years old.